The Edwards SAPIEN 3 Ultra RESILIA valve: designed to elevate long-term durability and valve performance

 *

-The PARTNER 3 Trial, SAPIEN 3 transcatheter aortic valve replacement (TAVR) proven superior to surgery on the primary endpoint of all-cause death, all stroke, and rehospitalization (valve-related or procedure-related and including heart failure) at 1 year, and multiple pre-specified secondary endpoints in low-risk patients.
+The PARTNER 3 Trial, SAPIEN 3 transcatheter aortic valve replacement (TAVR) proven superior to surgery on the primary endpoint of all-cause death, all stroke, and rehospitalization (valve-related or procedure-related and including heart failure) at 1 year, and multiple pre-specified secondary endpoints in low-risk patients.6,7

 PARTNER 3 Trial 5-year Results in Low-Risk Patients - Low rates of cardiovascular mortality through five years (5.5% SAPIEN 3 TAVR to 5.1% SAVR).
 Low rates of all-cause mortality through five years (10.0% SAPIEN 3 TAVR vs. 8.2% with SAVR).
 Low rates of disabling stroke through five years (2.9% SAPIEN 3 TAVR to 2.7% SAVR).
 Low rates of stroke through five years (5.8% SAPIEN 3 TAVR vs. 6.4% SAVR).
-Lower rates of rehospitalization with SAPIEN 3 TAVR through five years (13.7% vs. 17.4%).
+Low rates of rehospitalization with SAPIEN 3 TAVR through five years (13.7% vs. 17.4%).6,7

 Image of SAPIEN XT valve